-Wandi Nerida is a safe, healing and nurturing environment, grounded in the name gifted by the local Kabi Kabi people which means ‘Gather together to blossom.’
-The only eating disorder-specific residential treatment centre in Australia, it provides an evidence-based, holistic model of care that addresses not only symptoms and behaviours, but also the underlying socio-psychological factors that can underlie and prolong a person’s illness.
+The only eating disorder-specific residential treatment centre in Australia, Wandi Nerida provides an evidence-based, holistic model of care that addresses not only symptoms and behaviours, but also the underlying socio-psychological factors that can underlie and prolong a person’s illness.

 The facility is purpose-built to create a home-like environment with an individualised and phased treatment plan so that participants can model recovery when they return home.
-Treatment will be tailored to each individual’s needs and may be longer than the standard time usually covered by health funds.
-It is designed to provide the best chance of long term recovery, avoiding readmissions which are all too common.
+Treatment is tailored to each individual’s needs and may be longer than the standard time usually covered by health funds.
+It is designed to provide the best chance of long-term recovery, avoiding readmissions which are all too common.

 Participants at Wandi Nerida will have a primary diagnosis of an eating disorder, such as anorexia nervosa, bulimia nervosa, binge eating disorder and/or other specified feeding or eating disorder (OSFED).